 Question 2: The masses are mounted this way to give you control over the period of the oscillations.
 Leaving the bottom mass at the end of the rod, how should you position the top mass so the pendulum oscillates relatively quickly?
 How should you position the top mass so the pendulum oscillates very slowly?
-Why?
-[Hint: Think about the moment of inertia]

 2. Set the top mass so the pendulum oscillates with a period of about 1.5 seconds, which should give you nice smooth graphs.
-Collect data with the pendulum undergoing small-amplitude oscillations (i.e., don't displace it too far from equilibrium after hitting the product button) and compare the three graphs.
+Collect data with the pendulum undergoing small-amplitude oscillations (i.e., don't displace it too far from equilibrium after hitting the ▶Collect button) and compare the three graphs.

 Question 3: How do the periods of the three graphs compare?
 How would you describe the shape of each of the graphs?
+Can you think of any parameters that you would use to write down an equation for the position of the pendulum as a function of time?